 1. On a piece of paper trace a round circle using a lid (or draw one using a compass) in pencil.

-2. Mix paints in various shades of paint (shades of green for a green tree, or shades of red, orange and yellow for a fall tree), and brown for the trunk.
+2. Mix colors to make various shades of paint (shades of green for a green tree, or shades of red, orange and yellow for a fall tree), and brown for the trunk.
 Since yellow and blue make green, and red and yellow make orange, you can try different quantities of these to learn about colors while you're mixing.
 For brown, if you don't have that color pre-mixed, yellow, red and a small amount of black mixed can make brown.

 3. Draw a brown trunk with Q-tips (or paint brush)...you can draw branches into the circle or just a straight line up to the circle.